hansgutts/LogisticRegression/README.md

 challenges as even though it was built on ndarrays it didn't work nicely with NumPy.dot() which means I had to change to using the @ operator which did the same thing but actually worked on sparse arrays.
 This took some time to figure out as NumPy.dot() would run with the sparse vector but the shape of the matrix returned wasn't correct.
 Making this adjustment went from VSCode crashing or using 95% of my PC's memory to running using less than 20% of my PC's memory.

-I intend to calculate actual metrics in the future.
+<h2>Metrics</h2>
+After adding support for NumPy arrays and SciPy support I used Python's time.process_time() and sklearn's built in breast cancer data set
+(https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html) to calculate how the changes affected efficiency while fitting the model.
+Going from only built in Python lists to NumPy ndarrays the run time for fit went from an average of 13 seconds to an average of
+.09 seconds.
+This comes to .00692% of its initial run time.

 <h2>Dataset</h2>
 The dataset I used is the UCI_Drug (https://www.kaggle.com/datasets/arpikr/uci-drug/data) dataset found on Kaggle.
 In short,